Alternatives to Waiting for the CAC Assessment in Hong Kong

 The CAC Wait Time Problem

-The Department of Health's Child Assessment Centre is free and produces reports that every school, the HKEAA, and the EDB accept without question.
+The Department of Health's Child Assessment Centre is free and produces a government assessment report used across the EDB system.
 That's the upside.
 The downside is time.

 The CAC pledges to see new cases for a first appointment within three weeks — and they hit that target reliably.
 But the first appointment is just the intake.
 The comprehensive assessment — the actual testing, report writing, and diagnostic determination — takes much longer.
 Territory-wide, only 67.7% of new cases have their assessments completed within the targeted six months.
 In the New Territories East cluster, the median wait for stable cases stretches to 29 weeks.

 For a child in P1 who was flagged in September, a six-month assessment completion means results don't arrive until March.
-That's nearly an entire school year where the child receives no assessment-driven support, the school receives no LSG funding for their needs, and the family has no clinical leverage to demand specific accommodations.
+That's nearly an entire school year before assessment-driven support and LSG funding are in place, although the school can still provide interim support based on observed difficulties while the family waits.

 Alternative 1: Private Educational Psychologist